 IIT Research Institute

-- Not Illinois Institute of Technology Research Institute.
+Not Illinois Institute of Technology Research Institute.
 In first reference use IIT Research Institute (IITRI) and IITRI thereafter.
-The name of the main IITRI facility is The Tower, not IITRI Tower, as it was previously called.
+The name of the main IITRI facility is IIT Tower; can use The Tower on second reference.

 Institute of Design